List of Green Lanterns: Zale

 Zale of Bellatrix was Boodikka's replacement on the Bellatrix Bombers, and the next of her kind judged worthy by the Guardians to wield a power ring.
 She first appeared in Green Lantern Corps #21.
 As a rookie Lantern who kept ignoring her call to duty, Zale was brought under investigation by her former sister Boodikka, now an Alpha-Lantern.
 After a lengthy confrontation, it was revealed that it was the Bombers who kept Zale from fulfilling her duties, by deceiving her into thinking she was needed with them.
 The Guardians punished Zale by making her Boodikka's sector partner and removing her power battery, making her dependent on Boodikka for recharges.

 Zghithii

-Sector 3599; First appeared in Green Lantern (vol. 2) #190 (July 1985).
+Sector 3599; first appeared in Green Lantern (vol. 2) #190 (July 1985).
 Zqhithii is a snake-like alien who helped fellow Green Lantern Xax fight off the Spider Guild invasion of Xaox.

 Miscellaneous Green Lanterns

 Avra

 Appearing in the animated film Green Lantern: Emerald Knights, voiced by Mitchell Whitfield, Avra was a former scribe for the Guardians and one of the first four Green Lanterns.
-He was the first to discover the green light's ability to create constructs, and is thus considered the first Green Lantern.
+The discoverer of the green light's capacity to generate constructs, he is considered the first Green Lantern.